mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Buttons size.
 Select the buttons size when you are on fullscreen (landscape)

+-Stick and DPAD size.
+Select the stick o DPAD size when you are on fullscreen (landscape)

 -Number of buttons (landscape) 1-4).
 Show 1-4 Buttons: Hide/show Y/A/X buttons if needed.
 Select A=B+X to use A button as B and X simultaneous press.

 -Hide stick: Enable to hide stick on full screen mode.